Germany in Autumn: Rainer Werner Fassbinder

 A series of dialogues between Rainer Werner Fassbinder and his mother, his ex-wife Ingrid Caven, his boyfriend Armin Meier and others reflecting on the news of the alleged suicides of RAF members Andreas Baader, Gudrun Ensslin and Jan-Carl Raspe in the top-security prison of Stuttgart-Stammheim.
 Directed by Rainer Werner Fassbinder.

 Gabi Teichert

 A history teacher called Gabi Teichert is questioning some of the curriculum she teaches, causing concern among her superiors.
 Narrated archive footage explores some of her research into German history, including the Mayerling incident, the German Military Railway, the Spartacist uprising, and the poisoning of Erwin Rommel by the Nazi government.

-Documentary footage appears later on in the film of the 1977 SDP conference in which speakers condemn the actions of left-wing terrorists.
+Documentary footage appears later on in the film of the 1977 SPD conference in which speakers condemn the actions of left-wing terrorists.
 Gabi Teichert, from the earlier sequences, is in the audience studiously taking notes during a speech by Max Frisch.
 Directed by Alexander Kluge.